intercity/chef-repo/README.md

 ## When you run into problems:

-The following steps will let you **set up or test your own Rails infrastructure in 5 - 10 minutes**.
+These steps should let you **set up or test your own Rails infrastructure in 5 - 10 minutes**.
 If something doesn't work or you need more instructions:

 **Please!** [Open an issue](https://github.com/firmhouse/locomotive-chef-repo/issues) or email [michiel@firmhouse.com](mailto:michiel@firmhouse.com).